eeditiones/e-editiones-website/posts/print-css.md

 We also request that a page break is inserted before every title.
 As you have full control over the ODD which generates the HTML, you could also decide to use a different element or a given class name.
 You can even combine multiple named strings into one running head (as demonstrated for the TEI Publisher documentation).

+The chapter on [generated content and margin boxes](https://pagedjs.org/documentation/7-generated-content-in-margin-boxes/) in the *paged.js* documentation explains the concepts very well, so please refer there for further information.

-Another feature working well with the *paged.js* library behind TEI Publisher's print preview page would be a multi-column layout.
+Another feature working nicely with the *paged.js* library behind TEI Publisher's print preview page is a multi-column layout.
 To enable two columns, simply add `columns: 2` to the enclosing parent element.
 You can also specify that headings should span across both columns as shown before:

 ```css
 @media print {